hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

   ├── tsconfig.json
 ```

-#### Step 1: Deploy the contract
+##### Step 1: Deploy the contract

-Once the network is up and running, enter the `quorumToken` directory and run the following:
+With the blockchain running, enter the `quorumToken` directory and run the following:

 ```bash
 cd dapps/quorumToken